 Each nicotine mouth spray pump has 150 sprays/doses.
 The right dose for you depends on when you have your first cigarette in the morning and the number of cigarettes that you smoke each day - talk to your doctor or pharmacist about the right dose for you.

-Use the mouth spray for at least eight weeks, reducing the frequency of use as directed.
+Use the mouth spray for at least eight weeks, reducing how often you use it as directed.

-How do I get the nicotine mouth spray?
+Where do I get the nicotine mouth spray?

 You can buy the nicotine mouth spray at pharmacies, supermarkets or online.
-The nicotine mouth spray is not currently available at a discounted price on the Pharmaceutical Benefits Scheme (PBS).